urban-brussels/nova-api/README.md

 PHP wrapper for the API of [Nova](https://bric.brussels/en/our-solutions/business-solutions/nova-1?set_language=en).
 Nova is a shared IT platform of the Brussels-Capital Region dedicated to the file management of planning permits, land division permits and environmental licence.
+Permit applications can be viewed online on [OpenPermits.brussels](https://openpermits.brussels/).

 ## Installation